nanodlp/docs/manual/remote-slicing.md

 ## How to use remote slicing?

-There are three ways to use Remote Slicing
+There are three ways to use Remote Slicing:

 ### Automatic